makampman/HKU01/presentation.md

 # The Medium is the Message

-<h4>Iedereen heeft wel eens gehoord van de zin ‘The Medium is the Message’, maar wat wordt er nu eigenlijk mee bedoelt?
+Iedereen heeft wel eens gehoord van de zin ‘The Medium is the Message’, maar wat wordt er nu eigenlijk mee bedoelt?
+Schrijf in een one-minute paper wat ermee bedoelt wordt

 !